gwygonik/SquiggleDrawInkscape/README.md

 # SquiggleDraw Inkscape Extension

-Inkscape "native" version of the [SquiggleDraw Processing app](https://github.com/gwygonik/SquiggleDraw/).
+Inkscape 1.3+ "native" version of the [SquiggleDraw Processing app](https://github.com/gwygonik/SquiggleDraw/).

 This extension will convert the brightness or color intensity of a grayscale or color image into sinewave SVG paths that can then be pen plotted, laser engraved, or used for any purpose you desire!

 ![SquiggleDraw output example in grayscale](./images/ss_3.png?raw=true)

+There are user-editable parameters for how detailed the resulting paths are, the intensity and density of the sinewaves, and how the paths are rendered.

 ![SquiggleDraw UI with CMYK Example](./images/ss_1.png?raw=true)

 This is a complete rewrite with new version of the primary algorithm, taking into account differences in programming language and host application.

-This version:
+Compared to the Processing version, this extension:
 - is faster
 - can handle large images with ease
 - produces smoother "squiggles"